 This may seem like a silly thing to ask, but do you really know how to taste your beer?
 Here we are, surrounded by brewers creating some amazing things, and here sit so many people who have never been taught to really taste what’s going on in their glass.

 There is a lot more to drinking a beer than just pouring it down your throat (not that if that’s what you want to be doing with your beer I will ever tell you not to.)
 I think, though, that the biggest thing that people forget to do when tasting is simply not taking their time.
-There’s nothing better than opening the mini keg and watching the beer pour out.
+There’s nothing better than opening your beer and watching it cascade out.
 Enjoy the beer.

 Take your time with the beer, let it warm up as you drink it, you’ll be surprised at how the flavors change as the temperature does.
 Some beers really start to shine as they warm up, and some not so much.
 This experimentation is part of what makes this hobby so much fun.
 Even where you are sitting and what you are doing will effect the experience of what your beer “tastes” like.
 So play with it, have fun!

 For more information, the best book ever (In my Gnarly opinion) that explores the real art of tasting, and how to pick out flavors and whatnot is Tasting Beer by Randy Mosher go pick it up!